kvastad/getting-and-cleaning-data-course-project/CodeBook.md

 The variables used here come from the following source: [1].
 From this [1] source only a subset was used, where the characters mean or std was included in the variable name, see below.

-**Units of the summarized second data set**: all units are numeric and names with prefix 't' to denote time and prefix 'f' to indicate frequency domain signals.
+**Units of the summarized second data set**: all units are numeric and names with prefix 't' to denote time, prefix 'f' to indicate frequency domain signals and prefix 'angle' to indicate degrees between to vectors.

 "tBodyAcc.mean...X"
 "tBodyAcc.mean...Y"